fortinetdev/terraform-provider-fortios/website/docs/r/fortios_antivirus_profile.html.markdown

 * `smtp` - Configure SMTP AntiVirus options.
 The structure of `smtp` block is documented below.
 * `mapi` - Configure MAPI AntiVirus options.
 The structure of `mapi` block is documented below.
 * `nntp` - Configure NNTP AntiVirus options.
 The structure of `nntp` block is documented below.
+* `cifs` - Configure CIFS AntiVirus options.
+The structure of `cifs` block is documented below.
+* `ssh` - Configure SFTP and SCP AntiVirus options.
+The structure of `ssh` block is documented below.
 * `smb` - Configure SMB AntiVirus options.
 The structure of `smb` block is documented below.
 * `nac_quar` - Configure AntiVirus quarantine settings.
 The structure of `nac_quar` block is documented below.
 * `outbreak_prevention` - Configure Virus Outbreak Prevention settings.
 The structure of `outbreak_prevention` block is documented below.